cbengtson85/weatherapp/README.md

 	run from project root
 	#this will start up Node and mongo DB with shared volume to the code base
 	docker-compose -f docker/docker-compose.dev.yml up

+	NOTE: run any scripts in /docker/scripts from the project root.